Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

-In order to derive the average packet progress we need some more nomenclature.
+In order to derive the average packet progress we need some more nomenclature and intermediate results.
 Consider a packet $b$.
-To simply the notation we drop the superscripts associated with this packet.
-According to \cite{halfdisk} (c.f., Proposition 1), we can (approximately) model the distance $\{r_n\}$ of packet $b$ to its destination as a Markov process solely characterized by its progress $\{Y_n\}$ at hop $n$.
+To simplify the notation we drop the superscripts associated with this packet.
+According to \cite{halfdisk} (c.f., Proposition 1), we can (approximately) model the distance $\{r_n\}$ of packet $b$ to its destination as a Markov process solely characterized by its progress $\{Y_n\}$.
 Let $\{X_n\}$ be the set of nodes that $b$ hops over, and let $(x'_{n+1},y'_{n+1})$ be the projection of $X_{n+1}-X_n$ onto the \emph{local} Cartesian coordinates with node $X_n$ as the origin and the $x$-axis pointing from $X_n$ to the destination node as shown in Fig. \ref{fig:routingschemebound}.
-Hence,
+Hence, we have